-Only UK applicants are eligible for the MSc Advancing Practice (Clinical Practice) award.
-However, we welcome international applications for the standard MSc Advancing Practice pathway, which can be studied entirely online.
+Only UK applicants are eligible for the MSc Advancing Practice (Clinical Practice) pathway.

 Months of entry

-We welcome applications from those about to complete pre-registration courses, those post-registration working in practice, or those studying as part of other post-graduate level courses.
+We welcome applications from those about to complete pre-registration degree courses, those post-registration health care professionals working in practice, or those studying as part of other post-graduate level courses.

 Information for international students